JohnVinyard/zounds/doc/source/data.rst

-There's currently only one backend option for storing :py:class:`~zounds.model.pipeline.Pipeline` and :py:class:`~zounds.model.framesearch.FrameSearch`, which simply uses `cPickle <http://docs.python.org/library/pickle.html#module-cPickle>`_ to persist objects, and is wrapped in a simple, dictionary-like interface.
+There's currently only one backend option for storing :py:class:`~zounds.model.pipeline.Pipeline` and :py:class:`~zounds.model.framesearch.FrameSearch` instances, which simply uses `cPickle <http://docs.python.org/library/pickle.html#module-cPickle>`_ to persist objects, and is wrapped in a simple, dictionary-like interface.

 Typically, you won't call the :py:meth:`~PickledController.store` method directly.
-It will be called by the :py:meth:`~zounds.model.pipeline.Pipeline.train` and :py:meth:`~zounds.model.framesearch.FrameSearch.build_index` methods.
+It will be called by the :py:meth:`zounds.model.pipeline.Pipeline.train` and :py:meth:`zounds.model.framesearch.FrameSearch.build_index` methods.

 Getting and deleting objects can also be handled through the classes themselves.
 To fetch a :py:class:`~zounds.model.framesearch.ExhaustiveLshSearch` instance